Mutant Mass Review

 Perhaps more impressive, however, were the strength gains.

-I like to start each of my workouts with 5×5 on bench press.
-Prior to taking Mutant Mass, I had plateaued at around 85kg.
+Prior to taking Mutant Mass, I had plateaued at around 85kg for 5×5.

-However, during my stint with Mutant Mass, I managed to increase the weight I was benching from 85kg to 95kg.
+However, during my stint with this mass gainer, I managed to increase the weight I was benching on 5×5 from 85kg to 95kg.

 Not bad, eh?